elgindavis/winterhearthco/winterhearthco/src/pages/newsletters/volume-2/dmh-bipolar.md

 ---
-title: "Test blog"
+title: "Bipolar Disorder"
-date: "2017-08-10"
+date:  "2019-08-10"
-imageUrl: "/img/500x400.png"
+imageUrl: "/img/newsletters/bipolar-400p.jpg"
-imageAlt: "Placeholder alt text"
+imageAlt: "Bipolar Disorder"
 contentType: 'newsletter'
 newsletterVolume: '2'
 featured: false
-tags: "tag 1, tag 2"
+tags: "Bipolar Disorder"
-keywords: "keyword 1, keyword 2"
+keywords: "Bipolar Disorder"
-description: "Basic description"
+description: "Though many choose to believe that Bipolar Disorder is as simple as being 'happy' one day and 'sad' the next, this is not actually the case.
+What is Bipolar Disorder, and why is it so misunderstood?"
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",